 Table of Contents

-College Board (AP, PSAT/NMSQT, SAT) Test Score Imports
+Test Score Imports: College Board (AP, PSAT/NMSQT, SAT)

 Downloading Files from College Board

 College Board has updated the process for receiving SAT/PSAT scores.
-Scores must be downloaded from the download tab as shown below.
-If you do not see the download tab, please speak to your school's College Board Administrator.
+Scores must be downloaded from the Download tab as a .CSV file, as shown in screenshots below.

 College Board has updated the process for receiving AP scores.
-Scores must be downloaded from the Student Datafile as a CSV as shown below.
+Scores must be downloaded from the Student Datafile as a .CSV as shown below.
 If you are unable to find the Student Datafile, please speak to your school's College Board Administrator.

 1. For AP Scores, from your Reports home page on the AP Score Reports for Educators website, click the Student Datafile report name under your Roster and Student Reports.

-2. A dialog box will pop up, prompting you to download the file.
+1. A dialog box will pop up, prompting you to download the file.
 Click Export Report.
 A new tab will open.

 • If your organization has a large number of students, the datafile may take some time to load.
 During this time the new tab will remain open as your file is being generated.
 Do not close this tab or request another export while this is loading.